Skip to main content

 • An API key from the dashboard.
 See the Authentication guide.

-• An n8n instance where you can install community nodes (self-hosted, or Cloud on a plan that allows them).
+• An n8n instance where you can install community nodes (self-hosted).

 Install the nodes